harrypars0ns/a-recipe-book/README.md

 The site works across many browsers including: Chrome, Firefox, Safari and Edge.

-## Deployment

-I am hosting the site on Heroku on the master branch.
-I had a already been committing to GitHub before.

 My MongoDB SRV string and secret key is in an environment variable with .gitignore set.

-I have my git repository hosted on Github and the website is hosted on Heroku.
-I have commits after I've finished a feature or fixed a bug.
-When I use git push the Github repository is updated and I use git push heroku master to push the updates to Heroku.

-To deploy on Heroku you have to:
-Create an app on the main page of your Heroku dash.
-Go to settings, press 'reveal config vars' I used IP (0.0.0.0), PORT (5000), Secret Key and MongoDB URI string.
-Gitpod has Heroku already installed so just use 'heroku login' in your terminal.
-Add a requirements.txt with 'pip3 freeze > requirements.txt'.
-Add a Procfile with 'echo web: python app.py > Procfile'.

-If you want to run the code locally you can use 'git clone'.
-Alternatively you can download all the files in a .zip file and open 'index.html' in your browser of choice.

 ### Content